itamarsalazar/cubdl/README.md

 If you use this code, please cite the following two references:

-1. MAL Bell, J Huang, D Hyun, YC Eldar, R van Sloun, M Mischi, “Challenge on Ultrasound Beamforming with Deep Learning (CUBDL)”, Proceedings of the 2020 IEEE International Ultrasonics Symposium, 2020 [pdf]
+1. MAL Bell, J Huang, D Hyun, YC Eldar, R van Sloun, M Mischi, “Challenge on Ultrasound Beamforming with Deep Learning (CUBDL)”, Proceedings of the 2020 IEEE International Ultrasonics Symposium, 2020. [[pdf]](https://cubdl.jhu.edu/wp-content/uploads/2020/09/IEEE_IUS_CUBDL_Paper_2020.pdf)
 2. “Challenge on Ultrasound Beamforming with Deep Learning (CUBDL)”, IEEE Dataport, 2019.
 [Online].
 Available: http://dx.doi.org/10.21227/f0hn-8f92

 We are also planning to release updated CUBDL evaluation code and integrated CUBDL-related datasets with the publication of a journal paper.
 Stay tuned for more details!